renuo/applications-setup-guide/ruby_on_rails/app_initialisation.md

   config.active_record.verbose_query_logs = true # add
   ```

-* Enable the default [Content Security Policies](https://github.com/renuo/applications-setup-guide/blob/master/ruby_on_rails/content_security_policy.md) in `config/initializers/content_security_policy.rb`.
-  The report URI will be set later in the step of Sentry configuration.
+* The default [Content Security Policies](https://github.com/renuo/applications-setup-guide/blob/master/ruby_on_rails/content_security_policy.md) should not always be activated, but rather only where there are platform secrets that need to be secured.
+This rule can be overwritten by a customer, if he opted into CSP when selecting his maintenance plans.

 * If you're using Webpacker, let's clean up after asset precompilation
   to reduce Heroku slug size.
 Add this to the `Rakefile`: